-Technical Report: The Network Structure of Mathlib 4
+The Network Structure of the Mathlib Ecosystem

-This dashboard reproduces and extends the structural analysis of Lean 4's Mathlib presented in Li et al. (2026), "The Network Structure of Mathlib" (arXiv:2604.24797v1).
-The paper measures Mathlib at commit 534cf0b (Feb 2026, 308 129 declarations, 8.4 M edges, 7 563 modules) using importGraph, jixia, and lean-training-data.
+A structural analysis of Mathlib plus its community-project ecosystem, extending the methodology of Li et al. (2026), "The Network Structure of Mathlib" (arXiv:2604.24797v1).
+The paper measures Mathlib alone at commit 534cf0b (Feb 2026, 308 129 declarations, 8.4 M edges, 7 563 modules) using importGraph, jixia, and lean-training-data.

 1. Comparative Scale